 including by type, by year, by mint, and many others.
 More and more collectors are building complete sets, and also focusing

 on varieties.
 A recent trend of Liberty Seated collectors is to study die marriages.
 This chapter discusses the different

-manners in which one can collect 20-cent pieces, and offers suggestions and options for doing so.
+manners in which one can collect twenty-cent pieces, and offers suggestions and options for doing so.

-Although the 20-cent piece is a Liberty Seated coin,
+Although the twenty-cent piece is a Liberty Seated coin,

 grading this series is fundamentally different than grading the other denominations.
 A different obverse model was used, and the

-reverse is much more three-dimensional than the other Liberty Seated Series, necessitating different grading standards.
+reverse is much more three-dimensional than other Liberty Seated series, necessitating different grading standards.
 Strike also

 highly affects appearance.
 This chapter offers grade descriptions and photos of both well-struck and weakly-struck coins to